bplmaps/lmec-main-site/content/articles/roaring-20-s-countdown.md

 Here's a detail from a 1720 map (or thereabouts).⁠
 ⁠
-The title in the legend (not shown) encapsulates the colonial attitude of the time: “A map of the East-Indies and the adjacent countries, with the settlements, factories and territories, explaning \[sic\] what belongs to England, Spain, France, Holland, Denmark, Portugal &c. with many remarks not extant in any other map… To ye Directors of ye Hon’ble United East-India Company.
+The title in the legend encapsulates the colonial attitude of the time: “A map of the East-Indies and the adjacent countries, with the settlements, factories and territories, explaning \[sic\] what belongs to England, Spain, France, Holland, Denmark, Portugal &c. with many remarks not extant in any other map… To ye Directors of ye Hon’ble United East-India Company.
 This Map is most Humbly Dedicated by your most Obedient Servant Herman Moll, Geographer.”
 The stated purpose of the map is to explain which countries own which pieces of land.⁠
 ⁠
-Notes on various countries call out their attractive riches, like the text here by the Philippines: “The General Product of the Islands is vast Quantities of Ambergreace \[sic\], Gold, Rice, the usual Indian Fruits, the Sagu and Cabbage Trees, and all the Beasts, Fowl, Fish, and Insects, common to the Indian Islands.”
+Notes on various countries call out their attractive riches, like the text here by the Philippines:

+> “The General Product of the Islands is vast Quantities of Ambergreace \[sic\], Gold, Rice, the usual Indian Fruits, the Sagu and Cabbage Trees, and all the Beasts, Fowl, Fish, and Insects, common to the Indian Islands.”

 This way of seeing land for its productive qualities is typical of colonialist mapping.⁠

 ---